 - Copy of Soldier’s security information obtained by the Joint Personal Adjudication System (JPAS).

 - Be a U.S. citizen verified by the Soldier’s JPAS printout or a valid U.S. passport.

-The U.S. Army Acquisition Support Center (Reserve Component 51C Proponent) in conjunction with the USAR’s MOS 51C NCO virtual board authority will review Soldiers’ reclassification packet for completeness.
+The U.S. Army Acquisition Support Center (Army Reserve 51C Proponent), in conjunction with the USAR’s MOS 51C NCO virtual board authority, will review Soldiers’ reclassification packet for completeness.
 Soldiers will be notified via e-mail if their board packet is deficient.
-It remains incumbent upon individual Soldiers to rectify any and all discrepancies within their individual board packets and resubmit before the board commences.
+The Soldier must rectify any and all discrepancies within their individual board packets and resubmit before the board convenes.

 Expect notification of approval or disapproval between 25 – 30 days following the closure of the virtual board.
 Simultaneously, the respective USAR Contracting unit will be notified of the Soldiers’ status to allow for initiation of contact and coordination for attendance of reclassification training.

 USAR Soldiers selected for reclassification to MOS 51C must attend and satisfactorily complete their MOS 51C Reclassification training before they ultimately are awarded the 51C MOS as per AR 614-200, Chapter 4.
 Attendance/participation of this training will be coordinated with/thru the individual Soldier’s respective gaining unit to ensure the most viable, expedient, and cost effective method of attendance is resolved.

 Upon successful completion of MOS training, the Soldier will be awarded the MOS 51C and managed as an AL&T Contracting NCO.

 Reclassification Packet Examples:

 The MOS 51C will only be awarded to Soldiers through the MOS reclassification process.